-“With back-end speech recognition, a physician picks up the phone, enters the MRN and visit code, and talks,” explains Dr. Eric Grafstein, the Clinical & Systems Transformation (CST) project’s Chief Medical Information Officer, VCH/PHC.
+“With back-end speech recognition, a physician picks up the phone, enters the MRN and visit code, and talks,” explains Dr. Eric Grafstein, CST Chief Medical Information Officer, VCH/PHC.
 That dictation goes through an engine that recognizes the words and captures them in a document, and then a transcriptionist reviews and edits it.
 When it’s completed, it goes into the current clinical information system in the section where transcriptions reside.

 Transcription can take a few days or more if corrections are needed.